ideanotionadmin/ideapress/README.md

 <h3>6.2 Theme CSS: Custom.*.css</h3>

-The theme CSS defines the colors, font, and background of a MetroPress App.
+The theme CSS defines the colors, font, and background of a IdeaPress App.
 It also defines CSS classes and common HTML elements such as &lt;1> to &lt;6>, &lt;a>, &lt;body>, etc;.

 Few default themes were provided: custom.light.css, custom.dark.css, and custom.orange.css.
-They are a good starting place to extend and customize your own MetroPress application.
+They are a good starting place to extend and customize your own IdeaPress application.

 To choose one of the default themes, open default.css and find the import statement at the beginning of the file.
 Then change the file name to apply a different theme: